philc/book-notes/philosophy/the obstacle is the way - ryan holiday.md

 * How you perceive situations is always your choice, and cannot be taken from you.
 As a result, we are never powerless.
 * Situations are neither good nor bad.
-Only our atittudes make them so.
+Only our attitudes make them so.
 * On employee mistakes: "With a shift in perception, it can be exactly what you were looking for -- the chance to pierce through defenses and teach a lesson that can be learned only by experience.
 A *mistake* becomes *training*."